 Alex Alvarez

-I study computer science, psychology, and mathematics at Texas A&M University.
+I'm an undergrad researcher at the Brain Networks Lab, Cognitive Science Lab and Bolaños Lab at Texas A&M University.
 In the past I built and sold some companies but at the moment I'm focusing on AI research.
-I'm especially interested in foundational principles of intelligence and learning emergent in AI and neuroscience.
+I'm especially interested in foundational principles of intelligence and learning apparent in AI and neuroscience.

 News